ekkolyth/ekko-recipe/apps/docs/docs/intro.md

-# Welcome to Ekko Recipe Documentation
+# Welcome to nextjs-bun-redis-convex-turborepo-starter Documentation

-This is the documentation site for Ekko Recipe.
+This is the documentation site for nextjs-bun-redis-convex-turborepo-starter.

 ## Getting Started